“From Metro Washington to the Ends of the Earth”

 Three families worship at or have strong ties with Knollwood Community Church and serve as missionaries with Campus Crusade for Christ International. www.Cru.org

-- Jim and Diane Dempsey Jim serves as National Director for Global Campus Development for Cru.
-In additon to working with Jim, Diane serves as national administrator for Destino, Cru's ministry to Latinos as well as administrator for Christian Embassy, Cru's ministry to leaders on Capital Hill.
-The Dempsey's joined Cru 32 years ago and are committed to seeing college students won to Christ.
+- Jim and Diane Dempsey Jim serves as Associate Executive Director of Development for the Campus Ministry.
+In addition to working with Jim, Diane serves as a national financial administrator.
+The Dempsey's joined Cru in 1984 and are committed to seeing high school and college students and faculty won to Christ.

 Connection Points Randy Newman is an author who has published several books on evangelism.
 He offers help through teaching venues as an "evangelism coach" and creates a rich library of books, blogs, and articles to assist others. www.connectionpoints.us

-- Michelle Bedker assists h20 Church in Pittsburgh, PA as a church planter.
+Reliant Ministries.
+Michelle Bedker assists h20 Church in Pittsburgh, PA as a church planter.
 She aids college students as they learn to be fully-devoted followers of Christ through relationships as she teaches them how to evangelize and disciple others.
-She is a key coordinator for small groups.
+She is a key coordinator for small groups. www.gcmweb.org

 Christian Answers for a New Age (CANA).
 Marcia Montenegro works with Fellowship International Ministry (www.fim.org) as an author, educator, and radio personality.
 Through these mediums she helps those who are exploring different paths that claim to lead to truth or to holistic spirituality (“New Age”). www.ChristianAnswersfortheNewAge.org

-Los Mochis, Sinaloa, Mexico Abner and Gloria Vallejo and their family serve as missionaries in Los Mochis, Mexico through their church Shalom Baptist.
+Los Mochis, Sinaloa, Mexico Abner and Gloria Vallejo and their family serve as missionaries in Los Mochis, Mexico through their mother church Shalom Baptist.
 They coordinate the establishment of Home Churches, Career Assistance Classes, Church Planting, Youth Ministries, Sports Ministries, and Medical Assistance as a tangible way to share the Gospel.
+During professional baseball season (October-January, Mexican Pacific League) Pastor Vallejo has volunteered for the last 13 seasons to bring the word of God to the players.
+Pastor Vallejo is also a volunteer in the one and only Christian Radio Station in his hometown where he shares the Gospel on his Wednesday program (10 am PST).
+Pastor Valllejo helps people by counseling through his ministry at the radio station (www.unionradiolosmochis.com).

 North Africa/Middle East Knollwood partners with a family that works in the Middle East.
 Their son has recently begun college in the U.S. and they are spending the next few months meeting with U.S. ministry staff to determine how to proceed during this phase of their lives.
 Until recently they served by successfully drafting and presenting media (TV/Radio) programs which provided opportunities for listeners to discover Jesus.
 These programs are now entirely developed and broadcast by the indigenous personnel they trained.
 These broadcasts are heard throughout North Africa.
 For more information, contact the Knollwood Missions Ministry.